Iwan2264/projectblog/README.md

 - Firestore rules restrict updates/creates/deletes to authenticated users.
 - Blogs can be read only if published or by the author.

+## Firebase Configuration Security

+To protect your Firebase API keys and configuration:

+1. **Never commit real API keys to public repositories**
+   - The repository version of `firebase_options.dart` contains placeholder keys

+2. **Local Development Setup**
+   - Create a `lib/firebase_options_dev.dart` file (based on the provided template)
+   - Add your actual API keys to this file
+   - This file is listed in `.gitignore` to prevent accidental commits

+3. **If you accidentally exposed API keys:**
+   - Rotate (regenerate) the affected keys in Google Cloud Console
+   - Update your local `firebase_options_dev.dart` with the new keys
+   - Consider adding API key restrictions in Google Cloud Console

 ## Contributing